Author: Danish Qasim

 These men are not fit for marriage.

-These men must first deal with their own struggles, whether it be an impulse control issue, or uncontrolled hormones.
-Additionally, there needs to be a major behavioral overhaul before these types of individuals will ever be fit to be husbands.
+They must first deal with their own struggles and sinful lifestyle.
+There needs to be a major behavioral overhaul before these types of individuals will ever be fit to be husbands.
 However, the burden to resolve their depravity should never be thrust upon the shoulders of unsuspecting women.
 Women are not tools, and they certainly are not depositories for broken men.

 Will prescribing a halal relationship truly be a viable solution to rehabilitate unfettered sexual behavior?
 And if so, at what cost to his wife?
 Any woman asked or expected to join in matrimony with such a man––to become his living, breathing band-aid to ‘fix’ his sexual debauchery will have a horrible marriage.
 The leaders in trusted positions vouching for such a spouse should feel responsible for her pain, her scars, and her life-long nightmares from being placed in such a destructive union.

 How do we in good conscience ignore all of the other righteous imperatives of a successful, healthy marriage as well as the well-being of a sister entering matrimony with a man already found guilty of sexual misconduct?
-What kind of rationale recommends an innocent person serve as a ‘halal’ sexual outlet for a known deviant?
+What kind of rationale recommends an innocent person serve as a ‘halal’ sexual outlet?
 No one in their right mind would or should advise–or expect a woman they truly care about to marry such a man.

 From my experience, even when the person is considered institutionally and communally insignificant in terms of religious position, their Quran teachers, sometimes community imams, can’t help but still see them as the charming boys they once knew and saw growing up…’the fruits of their labor,’ who may now be leading youth groups or tarawih prayers.
 However, this is not an acceptable excuse to quietly finagle some patchwork, while hiding their former student’s serious issues under the proverbial prayer rug.
 Concern for these men is no excuse to place other women in a situation where they will be subjected to harm.